30 PS4 and PS4 Pro tips and tricks for getting the most out of your console

 5. Get immersed in the world of VR

 VR is without doubt one of the most exciting fields in the gaming world.
-While not quite on the same level as industry leaders or , the headset is still a brilliant addition to the market.
-What's more it looks like it's .
+While not quite on the same level as industry leaders HTC Vive or Oculus Rift, the PlayStation VR headset is still a brilliant addition to the market.
+What's more it looks like it's currently outselling its bigger siblings too.

 The Daft Punk style headset has an HD 1920x1080 OLED display, a 120hz refresh rate and 3D audio to fully get your head in the game.
-Plus, if you've still got your Move wands, hold onto them as those spongy colourful balls were invented with VR in mind and built for tracking.
+Plus, if you've still got your Move wands, hold onto them: those spongy colorful balls were invented with VR in mind and built for tracking.

-There are some for the PlayStation VR headset, and you can pick up a than either the Vive or the Rift.
+There are some great games out there for the PlayStation VR headset, and you can pick up a headset for significantly less than either the Vive or the Rift.

 Once you've got your headset, it's all very easy to connect and go.
 One thing that's worth noting is that in order to get the full experience you will need a camera and move controllers.
 If you want to pick them all up for the best price, check out the link below.